NREL/HPC/docs/Documentation/Applications/starccm.md

 Simcenter STAR-CCM+ is a multiphysics CFD software that enables CFD engineers to model the complexity and explore the possibilities of products operating under real-world conditions.
 For information about the software's features, see the [STAR-CCM+ website](https://mdx.plm.automation.siemens.com/star-ccm-plus).

-STAR-CCM+ is installed on both Eagle and Kestrel but it is not supported on Vermilion or Swift.
+STAR-CCM+ is installed on Kestrel but it is not supported on Vermilion or Swift.
 The network licenses are checked out from the license server running on 1wv11lic02.nrel.gov.

+!!! tip "Important"
+	 To run STAR-CCM+, users must be a member of the STAR-CCM+ user group.
+To be added to the group, contact [HPC-Help](mailto:hpc-help@nrel.gov).

 ## Running STAR-CCM+ in GUI

-STAR-CCM+ can be run interactively on both Eagle and Kestrel using X windows by running the following commands in the terminal of an X window.
+STAR-CCM+ can be run interactively on Kestrel using X windows by running the following commands in the terminal of an X window.

 ```bash
 module load starccm